Jay Inslee touts $9 trillion climate plan as economic boom

 Inslee already had called for setting standards that would require the nation's entire electrical grid and all new vehicles and buildings to be carbon pollution free by 2030, while phasing out all coal-fired power by 2035.
 His latest proposal adds additional goals, attaches a price tag and details how the federal government would meet them.

-"There is no middle ground on climate," Inslee said, alluding to recent reports that former Vice President Joe Biden, the Democratic front-runner, might pursue a more limited approach to combat the effects of increasing carbon dioxide levels in Earth's atmosphere.
+"There is no middle ground on climate," Inslee said, alluding to recent reports that former Vice President Joe Biden, a Democratic presidential front-runner, might pursue a more limited approach to combat the effects of increasing carbon dioxide levels in Earth's atmosphere.

 O'Rourke does not call for as aggressive a timeline as Inslee has for reducing carbon emissions.